-The courtesy light in each door comes on when you open that door.
-The light around the ignition switch only comes on when you open the driver's door.
-After you close the door, the ignition switch light fades out in about 30 seconds.
+On some models, the courtesy lights in the front doors come on when you open any door.
+The light around the ignition switch only come on when you open the driver's door.
+After you close the door, the ignition switch light stays on for several seconds.